CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 ## What is a file system?

-The term file system is ubiquitous among operating system users.
-At some point in time, you may have had to format a USB flash drive and may have to choose between different file systems such as FAT32 or NTFS (on a Windows OS), exFat or Mac OS Extended (on a Mac).
+The term file system is ubiquitous among operating systems.
+At some point in time, you may have had to format a USB flash drive (SD card, memory stick) and may have to choose between different file systems such as FAT32 or NTFS (on a Windows OS), exFat or Mac OS Extended (on a Mac).

 &nbsp;